-Evidence for linking the risk to the medicine Risk factors and risk groups Nonclinical data suggest that there is a potential risk for reproductive and developmental toxicities in women exposed to selpercatinib during pregnancy, and a potential risk for reproductive organ injury and fertility effects in men.
-Accordingly, this has been determined a key safety finding from the nonclinical development program of selpercatinib.
+Important Potential Risk 3: Re productive and developmental toxicities Evidence for linking the risk to Non-clinical data suggest that there is a potential risk for reproductive and the medicine developmental toxicities in women exposed to selpercatinib during pregnancy, and a potential risk for reproductive organ injury and fertility effects in men.
+Accordingly, this has been determined a key safety finding from the non-clinical development programme of selpercatinib.
+Risk factors and risk groups Known risk factor on maternal cancer on foetal and infant health may include malnutrition, hypoxia, chronic inflammation, and toxic or teratogenic effects of cancer treatment (Lu et al. 2017).
 Known risk factor on maternal cancer on foetal and infant health may include malnutrition, hypoxia, chronic inflammation, and toxic or teratogenic effects of cancer treatment (Lu et al. 2017).
-Known risk factor on maternal cancer on foetal and infant health may include malnutrition, hypoxia, chronic inflammation, and toxic or teratogenic effects of cancer treatment (Lu et al. 2017).
-Other risk factors associated with reproductive and developmental outcomes are listed below: • For maternal and paternal infertility: temporary or permanent amenorrhea and decreased fertility due to chemotherapy in women and gonadal dysfunction due to neoplastic agents such as cisplatin (Ruddy and Partridge 2012). • For spontaneous abortion (miscarriage): for example, previous miscarriage, termination and infertility, assisted conception, regular/high alcohol consumption, feeling stressed, higher maternal and paternal age (Maconochie et al. 2007).
+Other risk factors associated with reproductive and developmental outcomes are listed as follows: For maternal and paternal infertility: temporary or permanent amenorrhea and decreased fertility due to chemotherapy in women and gonadal dysfunction due to neoplastic agents such as cisplatin (Ruddy and Partridge 2012).
+For spontaneous abortion (miscarriage): for example, previous miscarriage, termination and infertility, assisted conception, regular/high alcohol consumption, feeling stressed, higher maternal and paternal age (Maconochie et al. 2007).
 For stillbirth: parity, ethnicity, maternal obesity, smoking, pre-existing diabetes, history of mental health problems, antepartum haemorrhage and foetal growth restriction (Gardosi et al. 2013).
-For congenital anomalies and teratogenicity: certain maternal factors such as alcohol consumption, folic acid deficiency, uncontrolled maternal diabetes, or phenylketonuria, obesity, advanced maternal age (Harris 2017); certain medications used to treat cancer (for example, cytarabine, 5-fluorouracil, cyclophosphamide, tamoxifen, and imatinib) (Voulgaris, 2011); or other medical conditions (for example, antiepileptic drugs, folic acid antagonists) (Harris 2017; Sabers 2017).
-Risk minimisation measures Routine risk minimisation measures: SmPC Section 4.6 Additional risk minimisation measures: Not Applicable Additional pharmacovigilance activities Additional pharmacovigilance activities: None See Section II.C of this summary for an overview of the post-authorisation development plan.
+For congenital anomalies and teratogenicity: certain maternal factors such as alcohol consumption, folic acid deficiency, uncontrolled maternal age (Harris et al. 2017); certain medications used to treat cancer (for example, cytarabine, 5-fluorouracil, cyclophosphamide, tamoxifen, and imatinib) (Voulgaris et al. 2011); or other medical conditions (for example, antiepileptic drugs, folic acid antagonists) (Harris et al. 2017; Sabers et al. 2017).
+Risk minimisation measures Routine risk minimisation measures: SmPC Section 4.0 Additional risk minimisation measures: Not applicable Additional pharmacovigilance Additional pharmacovigilance activities: activities None See Section II.C of this summary for an overview of the post-authorisation development plan.